Safe electrical network

 Reports and indicators

-In order to use all advantages of the new tariffs, it is significant to properly use the capacity of your selected power network connection, i.e., you shall consume the amount of electricity corresponding to the respective connection, and maximize the power network load.
-The biggest winners of the reduction in the payment for supply of electricity will be those customers who consume a large part of the total consumed electricity at night or on weekends and have selected the S3 tariff, which is most appropriate for such habits of electricity consumption.
+In order to use all advantages of tariffs, it is significant to properly use the capacity of your selected power network connection, i.e., you shall consume the amount of electricity corresponding to the respective connection, and maximize the power network load.
+The biggest winners of the reduction in the payment for supply of electricity are those customers who consume a large part of the total consumed electricity at night or on weekends and have selected the S3 tariff, which is most appropriate for such habits of electricity consumption.